-Women who apply should be nonsmokers between the ages of 19 and 29, with a Social Security number or Taxpayer Identification number.
-Applicants should be at least 5’0” tall with a Body Mass Index (BMI) between 17 and 30.
+Women who apply should be nonsmokers between the ages of 19 and 30, with a Social Security number or Taxpayer Identification number.
+Applicants should be at least 5’0” tall with a Body Mass Index (BMI) under 30.
 (Being underweight or overweight can affect egg quality.)
 Education beyond high school is strongly preferred.

 Yes, as long as you are on the East Coast.

 After a prospective donor’s application is reviewed for eligibility, the applicant will be scheduled for genetic, medical, and psychological screening as recommended by the American Society for Reproductive Medicine (ASRM).
 Screening appointments include bloodwork, vaginal ultrasounds, and interviews with experienced therapists.